British house prices jump, central bank told to watch more closely

 British house prices have picked up over the past 12 months, aided by government schemes to lower banks' borrowing costs and help home-buyers struggling to find large mortgage deposits.

-The latter scheme - named Help to Buy - is set for further expansion at the start of next year, and in an unexpected move late on Thursday, Conservative Chancellor George Osborne said that he wanted the Bank to keep a closer eye on whether the scheme might stoke a bubble.
+The latter scheme - named Help to Buy - is set for further expansion at the start of next year, and in an unexpected move late on Thursday, finance minister George Osborne said that he wanted the Bank of England to keep a closer eye on whether the scheme might stoke a bubble.

 However, Rob Wood, an economist at Berenberg Bank, said the checks were unlikely to stem further rises in house prices.